mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 We also added new customizable slots:

-- The `ActionBar` allows you to customize the actions below the picker.
+- The `ActionBar` enables customizing the actions below the picker.
 It replaces the props `clearable`, `showTodayButton`, `cancelText`, `okText`
-- The `PaperContent` allows you to add custom elements in the Desktop view
+- The `PaperContent` enables adding custom elements in the Desktop view

 ### Integrated localization

 It’s not obvious at first glance, but pickers contain some textual information.
-The action buttons, of course, but also all the aria-labels needed to support accessibility (a11y).
+The action buttons as well as the aria-labels for accessibility (a11y) support.

 We integrated a [new localization](https://mui.com/x/react-date-pickers/localization/#translation-keys) pipeline similar to the one used by the data grid.
-It allows you to import translations directly into the main theme in a few lines.
-And thanks to the amazing contributors, translations for 11 languages are already available. 🎉
+It enables importing translations directly into the main theme in a few lines.
+And thanks to the amazing contributors, translations for 11 languages are already available.

 ```jsx
 import { createTheme, ThemeProvider } from '@mui/material/styles';